Time management…it seems like it should be simple, but for so many it is one of the greatest challenges.

-It’s smarter to tailor your approach by making the most of your time instead.
+It’s smarter to tailor your approach by making the most of your time instead, to focus on the most urgent and important tasks.
 This leads to measurable results, giving you a free pass to relax a little without feeling guilty about not giving it 100%.
-Learn how to improve time management as a job seeker with these 5 tips.
+Learn how to improve time management strategies as a job seeker with these 5 tips.

 #1 Stick to a Schedule

 All the reading about how to improve time management can’t help you get a new job if you keep sleeping in until 1 pm just because there’s nowhere to be at 8 am.
 Get up at the same time every day regardless of whether you absolutely have to or not.

 Devote the same number of hours and period of time each day to the job search, then give yourself permission to spend the rest of your time on your personal needs or leisure to avoid feeling burned out by the job search.

 Don’t just throw hours away at trawling online job sites or putting endless touches on an already well-written resume.
 Compare the value and likelihood of landing a job from each technique before deciding how to improve time management by making the most of each minute.
 Research has proven time and time again that networking is the most effective technique for job hunters.